mirego/trikot/README.md

 ## Getting started

-To start a new kotlin-multiplatform project, we suggest using our _ready-to-run_ [https://github.com/mirego/kmp-boilerplate](kmp-boilerplate) template on which you can add all the specific dependencies you need for your project.
+To start a new Kotlin Multiplatform project, we suggest using our _ready-to-run_ [kmp-boilerplate](https://github.com/mirego/kmp-boilerplate) template on which you can add all the specific dependencies you need for your project.

 ### Samples